SelenaIHuisman/RF-GlioPREDICT/README.md

-# Rectified flow based glioblastoma followup prediction
+# Rectified flow based glioma followup prediction
 The code repository for the study "Rectified flow-based prediction of post-treatment brain MRI from pre-radiotherapy priors for patients with glioma" by Selena Huisman et al.: https://arxiv.org/abs/2603.08385

 The full code will be published once the manuscript has passed peer review.